 When SGT Barber awoke at Walter Reed, his right leg had been amputated and he had lost complete use of his left.
 He now wears a prosthetic on the right and a brace on the left.
 He spent much of his first few weeks at Walter Reed being intubated because his oxygen levels kept dropping.
 He was also treated at VA facilities in Florida and Georgia before arriving at Brooke Army Medical Center in San Antonio where he remained until the fall of 2013.

-Now medically retired, Robert loves spending time in the outdoors, riding his motorcycle, and taking his two sons and daughter to baseball games.
+Now medically retired, Robert loves spending time in the outdoors, riding his motorcycle, and taking his two sons and two daughters to baseball games.
 He is on the Board of Directors for the Freedom and Hope Foundation, a South Carolina non-profit that takes injured Veterans hunting and fishing.
 In addition to being on the board, he is also responsible for recruiting Veterans to participate in the program.
 He also plans to return to college.

 Robert says his specially adapted Homes For Our Troops home empowers him to be a better father.
 In his previous home, the children’s rooms were upstairs so it was difficult for him to help them get ready and put them to bed.
 For a time, his children were not able to do extracurricular activities because he didn’t have the energy to take them.
 “Now that my life at home is easier, my children’s lives outside the home will be so much better,” he says.